 Celebrate May Holidays in Las Vegas

-Memorial Day traditionally marks the start of summer and one of the biggest weekends of the year in Las Vegas.
-Even if the Strip is back open, expect Memorial Day Weekend, May 22-25, to be considerably more quiet in 2020.
-On the plus side, it could be easier to get into restaurants, nightclubs and pool parties.
+Memorial Day traditionally marks the start of summer and is one of the biggest weekends of the year in Las Vegas.
+However, Memorial Day Weekend, which runs May 29-31, will likely be relatively quiet compared to the pre-pandemic era.
 Remain up to date with club schedules & ticket prices.

 If there’s little action on the Strip, you may prefer the beaches, boating and jet skis of Lake Mead and Lake Las Vegas, each just minutes outside the metropolitan area.
 Lake Havasu in Arizona and Lake Powell, which borders Arizona and Utah, are both worth a road trip as well.

 Take a Dive into a Pool Party in Las Vegas

-If hotels reopen in May after the COVID-19 pandemic, that means pool parties should be back up and running as well.
-The best way to enjoy DJs, drinks, and other fun by the water is with a cabana or daybed, which typically requires at minimum spend on food and drinks.
+Much like last year, pool parties are operating as lounges, but expect the party vibe to pick up as restrictions are loosened.
+The best way to enjoy DJs, drinks and other fun by the water is with a cabana or daybed, which typically requires at minimum spend on food and drinks.
 Don’t be surprised to see some attractive discounts offered.
 Request a cabana or daybed through Lavish Vegas to learn about comps and special deals.

 More fun things to do in May…

 Enjoy the best bottle service and VIP package deals at top nightclubs: Hopefully, nightlclubs will return to dominate the nightlife scene in May.
 Partiers looking to skip the lines should reserve a VIP table, but booking with a club directly is never the best option.
 Lavish Vegas works with clubs to fill their premium seats at a lower price and is always the best plan for those who desire elite service without wasting money.